Janeha0825/INFO624-SearchEngine/backend/README.md

 ###GET
 #### `http://localhost:8080/search?q={query}`
 This endpoint is a GET call that returns a json for the query provided.
+This endpoint is an implementation of Bing's query search based on the query provided in urlgit add . git co.

 *Sample Request*:
 `http://localhost:8080/search?q=GTAV`